Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Numerical Simulation

-For each type of motion, we apply $L=2$ and $L=3$ for comparison.
-The results are shown in Fig. \ref{fig6}.

-We observe that the theoretical RMSEs for lower-order $L = 2$ are smaller than those for higher-order $L = 3$ across all three types of motion.
-If the model accurately captures the nonlinear variation of TDOAs, the estimation precision improves with an increasing number of frames, as seen in both the $L = 2$ and $L = 3$ cases for Motion 1, and in the $L = 3$ case for Motion 3.
-However, if the model fails to match the nonlinear variation of TDOAs, the actual RMSEs deviate from the theoretical values, and an increased number of frames may degrade estimation performance, as demonstrated by both the $L = 2$ and $L = 3$ cases in Motion 2 and the $L = 2$ case in Motion 3.
+For each type of motion, we apply $L=2$ and $L=3$ in P-TDOA for comparison.
+As illustrated in Fig. \ref{fig7}, we observe that the theoretical RMSE for lower-order $L = 2$ is smaller than those for higher-order $L = 3$ across all three types of motion.
+If the model accurately captures the variation of the TDOA, the estimation accuracy improves with an increasing number of frames, as seen in the $L = 2$ and $L = 3$ cases for Motion 1 and the $L = 3$ case for Motion 3.
+However, if the model fails to match the variation of the TDOA, the actual RMSE deviates from the theoretical value, and an increasing number of frames may degrade estimation performance, as demonstrated by the $L = 2$ and $L = 3$ cases in Motion 2 and the $L = 2$ case in Motion 3.
 Therefore, in practical implementation, careful selection of the model order and the number of frames for estimation is crucial.
-A feasible approach is Order Recursive Least Squares (ORLS) as discussed in \cite{rajan2015joint,kay1993fundamentals}, which is beyond the scope of this paper and will not be elaborated further.
+A feasible approach is order recursive least squares (ORLS) as discussed in \cite{rajan2015joint,kay1993fundamentals}, which is beyond the scope of this paper and will not be elaborated further.